 The Cooking Class

 The main thing that distinguishes this cooking class from previous cooking experiences we have joined in the past is the fact that the lesson takes place at Joyce’s home.
-The food is prepared at her dinning room and cooked it in her own chicken.
+The food is prepared in her dining room and cooked it in her own chicken.
 Unlike other classes where the teacher stands behind a counter establishing a gap between chef and apprentice, here you really feel like you’re cooking with friends.

 Along with Annie, another girl who joined the class, we spent a really good time, while Joyce would tell us about life in Hong Kong in general, discuss food and restaurant recommendations, compare dishes from our countries and even talk about the differences between cuisines from different parts of China.